 Cobbett and others v.
 Wood 1 K.B.
 590

 The client had been served with and paid an account for party-party costs after an unsuccessful petition in the High Court and a costs order against him.
 The Plaintiff firm delivered a bill for its costs omitting the items allowed on the party-party taxation of costs.
-The client’s defence to the firm’s claim was that no proper bill of costs had been brought before the action.
+The client’s defence to the firm’s claim was that no proper bill of costs had been brought before the action because the party-party costs were missing from the bill.

-Referring to Cook v Gillard and Haigh v Ousey (supra), the Court held that the firm‘s bill gave all the information that can reasonably be required in the circumstances.
-Although the costs recoverable in subsequent proceedings before justices were not recoverable because of the binding precedent of Cale v James, the fact that the bill contained items for such work did not make the bill bad.
+Referring to the cases of Cook v Gillard and Haigh v Ousey (supra), the Court held that the firm’s bill gave all the information that can reasonably be required in the circumstances.
+Although the costs recoverable in subsequent proceedings before justices were not recoverable because of the binding precedent of Cale v James 1 QB 418, the fact that the bill contained items for such work did not make the bill bad.

 Importance of this case: This case reinforces the fact that it is not just the bill itself that establishes whether the client has sufficient information about the fees and charges, because the documents and knowledge that a client is presumed to have are also relevant.
 A client cannot rely on a defect of form in a bill if they know enough from other sources of the work that was performed on their behalf.